Skip to main content

 Each party represents and warrants to the other party that: (a) it is duly organized, validly existing, and in good standing as a corporation or other entity under the laws of the jurisdiction of its incorporation or other organization; (b) it has the full right, power, and authority to enter into and perform its obligations and grant the rights, licenses and authorizations it grants under this Agreement; (c) the execution of this Agreement by its representative whose signature is set forth at the end of this Agreement has been duly authorized by all necessary corporate or organizational action of such party; and (d) when executed and delivered by both parties, this Agreement will constitute the legal, valid, and binding obligation of such party, enforceable against such party in accordance with its terms.

-7.2 Additional Company Representations, Warranties, and Covenants
+7.2 Additional Company Representations, Warranties, and Covenants.

 Company represents, warrants and covenants to Client that: (a) Company will provide the Services in a professional and workmanlike manner and in accordance with reasonable professional standards for such services; and (b) In connection with providing the Services and carrying out its obligations contained in this Agreement, the Company shall comply with all applicable laws and regulations.